-This is the most severe scenario, resulting in USD 190 billion of lost surplus to the industry overall.
-Rising interest rates mixed with an economic downturn hurt both sides of an insurance company's balance sheet: equities drop and losses increase.
+This is the most severe scenario tested, resulting in USD 190.4 billion of lost surplus to the industry overall.
+Rising interest rates mixed with an economic downturn hurt both sides of an insurance company's balance sheet: investments drop and losses increase.
 Companies with greater equity allocations and increased reserve leverage are primed for significant losses from this scenario.
+The stagflation scenario results in pushing most mutuals and stocks to the underperforming clusters.
+While three in 10 mutuals are in the highest performing cluster in the baseline, that number drops to only one in 20 under the stagflation scenario.